microcks/microcks.io/content/documentation/guides/installation/kubernetes-operator.md

 ## 3. Use Operator Custom Resources

-As said in the Overview section, one goal of the Microcks Operator is to allow you to manage all the content of your Microcks instance via Kubernetes resources only to allow a full GitOps approach.
+As said in the Overview section, one goal of the Microcks Operator is to allow you to manage all the content of your Microcks instance via Kubernetes resources only, allowing a full GitOps approach.
 For that, the operator also provides the `APISource` and `SecretSource` Custom Resources to load pre-existing API definitions and connection secrets into an operator-managed Microcks instance.

 ### APISource resource

-For example, you can create a new `APISource` CR named `tests-artifacts` that will load four artifacts into the microcks instance and create an additional `Hello Soap Service` importer.
-Instead of [importing Services & APIs via the UI or the API](/documentation/guides/usage/importing-content/) or [creating an importer](/documentation/guides/usage/importing-content/#2-import-content-via-importer), you can directly apply this YAML resource on your Kubernetes namespace:
+For example, you can create a new `APISource` CR named `tests-artifacts` that will load four artifacts into the Microcks instance and create an additional `Hello Soap Service` importer.
+Instead of [importing Services & APIs via the UI or the API](/documentation/guides/usage/importing-content/) or [creating an importer](/documentation/guides/usage/importing-content/#2-import-content-via-importer), you can directly apply this YAML resource to your Kubernetes namespace:

 ```yaml
 cat <<EOF | kubectl apply  -n microcks -f -